-(1) International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), Interpretations developed by the International Financial Reporting Interpretation Committee (IFRIC) and Interpretations of IASs (SIC) (collectively, "TIFRS") issued, revised or amended, which are recognized and not applied by Financial Supervisory Commission ("FSC"), but not yet adopted by the Company at the date of issuance of the Company's financial statements are listed below:
+The Company applied for International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), Interpretations developed by the International Financial Reporting Interpretation Committee (IFRIC) and Interpretations of IASs (SIC) (collectively, "TIFRS") issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2017.
+The application has no material effect on the Company.